 Avalanche Skills Training 1 (AST 1) - Whistler

 Snowboarders: To facilitate smooth integration with skiers we require that all snowboarders use a splitboard and not snowshoes.
+If you plan on only travelling in the backcountry using snowshoes we reccomend our Snowshoe AST-1 Course.

 Lift Ticket *Day 2 only: If you do NOT currently possess a valid Whistler Blackcomb lift ticket (Seasons Pass, Spirit Pass, Edge Card, Epic Pass, etc.), you may buy a Lift Ticket through our office at checkout.**All Courses subject to a minimum number of participants.
 48 hour notice will be given if the minimum number has not been reached.